jdonnerstag/pyfwf_db/README.rst

   - we completely avoid any load or ingest job.
 We can start using new files as soon as they arrive.
   - A full index scan, takes less then 2 mins on our standard business laptops (with SDD).
-Multiple times faster compared to the other options, on low-cost hardware (vs big boxes and high-speed networks)
+Multiple times faster than the other options, and on low-cost hardware (vs big boxes and high-speed networks)
-  - With Pandas based indexes it is very fast to identify the line, but potentially loading it from disc and converting the line and required fields / columns from bytes into consumable data types, is a bit slower then in-memory preprocessed Pandas dataframes.
-We need to do million of lookups and it is working well for us.
+  - With Pandas based indexes it is very fast to identify the line, but potentially loading it from disc and converting the line and required fields / columns from bytes into consumable data types, is a bit slower compared to in-memory preprocessed Pandas dataframes.
+But we need to do millions of lookups and it is working well for us.
- - We've tested it with 200GB data sets, which definitely don't fit into our memory, slowly running into memory issues for the (in-memory) index.
+ - We've tested it with 100GB data sets, slowly approach memory limits for full table (in-memory) indexes.
+Obviously depending on the number of rows and size of the index key.

 Table of Contents